BrianSipple/ember-gather/README.md

 ```

-Use `deepGather` when you need to gather **all items within all values of value of each property** into a list:
+Use `deepGather` when you need to flatten **all items within all values of each property** into a list:

 ```js
 import { deepGather } from 'ember-gather';